ppppphrt/final_project/README.md

 3. **Student:**
    - A base class for different types of students (LeadStudent, MemberStudent, Faculty, AdvisingFaculty).
    - Contains common attributes like user type and projects.
+   - Has method Join , leave , update and see project.

 4. **LeadStudent:**
    - Inherits from Student.